 In the winter, you’ll get to battle with frozen water and trying to find a solution for that.
 Because, we all love melting water in -20….

 You’re not going on vacation, unless you know someone to sit your chickens.
 Make sure that person is reliable.
 Sacrifices, folks, sacrifices.

 7. They’ll be worth it.

 If you’re anything like me, all of the cost, headaches, lack of vacations and manure shoveling will totally be worth it.
-You take care of them, they keep you in fresh eggs 6-9 months out of the year.
+You take care of them, they keep you in fresh eggs.
 I can think of nothing better than farm fresh eggs right from my own back yard.
 This is the stuff dreams are made of.